Debra Opri: Attorney

 Debra Opri is a lawyer who gained a reputation as a celebrity attorney when she successfully represented James Brown against a sexual harassment lawsuit by a former employee.
 Opri came to international attention as the lawyer who represented the parents of Michael Jackson, Joseph Jackson and Katherine Jackson, who hired Opri to protect their interests after their son was charged with child molestation; as well as Pamela Hasselhoff and Jermaine Jackson in their divorces.

-Other high-profile cases included Anna Nicole Smith on a paternity action by her ex-boyfriend.
+Other high-profile cases included Anna Nicole Smith in a paternity action brought by her ex-boyfriend.
 Debra Opri was successful in securing the father's paternity rights and in his gaining custody of his daughter, Dannilynn, after Anna Nicole died in February, 2007.
 Opri also represented Kevin Hart in divorce proceedings, and Liza Marquez in a case against David Caruso.
 In the Nichelle Nichols case Opri represented Nichols manager Gilbert Bell.
 Opri also represents the football player, LeGarrette Blount, among other professionals.

 Debra Opri is licensed to practice law in California, New York, New Jersey, and the District of Columbia [D.C.], and is the founder of the law firm, Opri & Associates, APLC, located in Beverly Hills, California.

 Media

 Debra Opri continues to practice law through her law firm and continues to be a media personality on current legal cases and issues, with regular television and radio appearances.

-Opri has been sought out by national media to comment of high-profile cases, including the International Business Times, and Life and Style on Angelina Jolie and Brad Pitt Divorce, The Daily Beast on Justin Bieber, Inside Edition on Jerry Lewis, The Lawyer Monthly on US Supreme Court Ruling on Muslin Ban, Fox News on the Johnny Depp and Amber Heard breakup.
-Radio and television interviews also include the Jeffrey Epstein and Bill Cosby cases.
+Opri has provided comment to the International Business Times and Life and Style on Angelina Jolie and Brad Pitt's Divorce, The Daily Beast on Justin Bieber, Inside Edition on Jerry Lewis, and to Fox News on the Johnny Depp and Amber Heard breakup.